codezhouj/Molecular_Docking/README.md

 ## 1. Introduction

-Our docking program is based on Autodock-Vina and we modified and improved on it.
-The scoring function used by koto is the same as Vina, it's simpler but faster to search.
+The molecular docking program Koto is based on a new method--gradient boosting differential evolution algorithm as the search strategy.
+Meanwhile,  the scoring function used by koto is the same as Vina, it's simpler but faster to search.
 This guide describes how to use Autodock-Koto for molecular docking and use AutoDockTools(https://ccsb.scripps.edu/mgltools/downloads/) to generate related files and to analyze results.
 The following steps are semi-flexible docking processes for a protein and a ligand.
 Here we assume that you've got the original protein and the small molecule to dock with from the relevant database.

 ## 2.Preparing PDBQT files